 Charts are graphic representations depicting areas of water, depicting the depths, underwater hazards, traffic routes, aids to navigation and adjacent coastal areas.
 These publications are intended to help boaters to better navigate.
 They are issued by the Canadian Hydrographic Service.
-They are used as navigational aids.
+They are used as navigational aids to help boaters with navigation.
 Boaters should always have on board an up-to-date nautical charts and related documents like a Tide and current tables.

 An open body of water may seem spacious and accommodating, but remember there are no defined pathways for travelling on water.
 In fact, it is the absence of defined pathways, as well as signage to clearly tell us where we are, that makes navigation difficult.
 Operators should know: